 In partnership with the Institute of Philosophy at the University of London, the Tate Modern hosted an exhibition called Self-Impressions, exploring concepts of the self.
 The exhibition included hands-on experiments that considered the impressions that we make on the world and that the world makes on us, and how these shape who we are.

 Specially curated by philosophers and neuroscientists from the University of London, the exhibition introduced the visiting public to fascinating new areas of research around identity.
-It was a thrill to be commissioned to design the promotional materials for this event.
+It was a thrill to be commissioned for this event.

 My co-editor Louise Benson and I were tasked with overhauling the tired fashion section of this Cambridge weekly.
 Each week, we created moodboards; sourced clothing from Vancouver, New York, and London; scouted models, photographers, and locations; styled, directed, and sometimes shot the images; retouched and post-processed; designed print layouts; uploaded the content online; wrote behind-the-scenes blog posts; and did it all again the subsequent week.